curtispuetz/pypp-cli/things_cant_do.md

 - name a method 'isinstance'
 - use the Uni type inline (i.e. Uni can only be assigned to a variable)
 - assign the result of a comprehension to a constant
+- define a class in a Py++ main file.